Using multitudinous big words in your writing will make you a sesquipedalian writer.

 Yes, a Ferrari is singularly puissant, splendiferous, and pricey.
 But maybe the words powerful and expensive might collocate better.

-It is not that big words of more than three syllables confuse readers.
+It is not that longer words of more than three syllables confuse readers.

-There is no need to dumb down your writing, thinking that readers might have a specific phobia for long words.
+There is no need to lower the level of your writing, thinking that readers might have a specific phobia for long words.

 It is when and how you use words that can disrupt the flow of your text.